BUDDHIST SOCIETY OF PITTSBURGH

 Contact: Rhonda Rosen

 Brief Description: This community can help provide the support for the continued development of a daily meditation practice.
 All instruction is drawn from the Theravada tradition of Vipassana, or Insight meditation.
-We meet each Wednesday evening, barring major holidays, from 6 to 7:30 p.m.
-Please
+We meet each Wednesday, barring major secular and Jewish holidays, from 6-7:30pm.
+We meet via zoom each week, and in-person and zoom once a month.

 Sangha: Western Pennsylvania Sangha - Flower Dance Temple